Customer Remittances in Cash Application: Streamlining Your Financial Workflow for Enhanced Efficiency

 Why is cash application a challenging process?

-It’s challenging due to the variety of **remittance formats** (emails, PDFs, EDI), missing or incomplete remittance advice, partial payments or deductions, high transaction volumes, and reliance on manual data entry, all leading to errors and delays.
+It’s challenging due to the variety of remittance formats, missing or incomplete remittance advice, partial payments, high transaction volumes, and reliance on manual data entry.

 How does automation benefit the cash application process?